Phoney War: Change of British government

 The debacle of the Allied campaign in Norway, which was actually an offshoot of the never-realised plans to aid Finland, forced a heated debate in the House of Commons during which Prime Minister Neville Chamberlain was under constant attack.
 A nominal vote of confidence in his government was won by 281 to 200, but many of Chamberlain's supporters had voted against him while others had abstained.
 Chamberlain found it impossible to continue to lead a National Government or to form a new coalition government with himself as the leader.
 So on 10 May, Chamberlain resigned the premiership but retained the leadership of the Conservative Party.
 Winston Churchill, who had been a consistent opponent of Chamberlain's policy of appeasement, became Chamberlain's successor.
 Churchill formed a new coalition government that included members of the Conservatives, Labour and the Liberal Party, as well as several ministers from a non-political background.

 Actions

-Throughout the Phoney War, most of the military clashes, such as the Battle of the Atlantic, occurred at sea.
+Throughout the Phoney War, most of the military clashes occurred at sea as the beginning of the Battle of the Atlantic.
 Among the notable incidents were: